Bound by Corruption by BelovedStranger

 Anatomy was one of the many lessons she’d been given growing up, as a miko was not only a villages protector against daemons but their healer.

-Kagome began struggling in earnest, even bit Sesshomaru’s tongue until she tasted blood.
-If it pained him, there was no reaction, other than a lifting of his head.
-His lips were painted red with his blood.
+Kagome began struggling in earnest.
+When that failed, she bit Sesshomaru’s tongue.
+If it pained him, there was no reaction, but thankfully, slowly, he drew back.
 If he was angered by her actions, she did not see it in the eyes staring back at her, only lust.

 Her heart tripped in her chest at such stark desire.